MD Editor

 MD Editor Element Properties

-Value: Represents the content edited and saved in MD Editor.
-When users enter text in Markdown format, this content is stored as value.
+• Value: Represents the content edited and saved in MD Editor.
+When users enter text in Markdown format, this content is stored in the Value field.

-Hide Toolbar: Allows you to control whether the formatting toolbar at the top of the MD Editor is visible or not.
+• Hide Toolbar: Controls whether the formatting toolbar at the top of MD Editor is visible or not.

 Element Settings and Customization